xenondevs/Docs/docs/nova/addon/items/using-item-nova-material.md

 ### Understanding Packet Items
 To understand the difference between a normal (server-side) and a client-side item, you first need to understand how custom items are handled in Nova.
-In order to be extremely flexible in regard to changing custom model data, the underlying vanilla material or changes in the lore format of custom items from Nova, these things are not stored in the actual ItemStack at all.
+In order to be extremely flexible when it comes to changing custom model data, the underlying vanilla material, the lore format of the item or its display name, Nova items do not store this information at all.
-All of these things (custom model data, item type, lore, display name) are actually only applied on packet level.
-This can be observed by running the command `/data get entity @p SelectedItem` while holding an item from Nova: its material will always be `shulker_shell` and it won't have any custom model data, display name or lore, even though it has one for your game.
+All of these values are actually only applied on packet level, this can be observed by running the command `/data get entity @p SelectedItem` while holding an item from Nova: its material will always be `shulker_shell` and it won't have any custom model data, display name or lore, even though it has one for your game.
-Client-side providers are now wrappers for the ItemStack that the client actually sees.
+Coming back to client-side providers: These are wrappers for the ItemStacks that the client actually sees.
 They should only be used in cases where the ItemStack isn't actually stored anywhere, for example as a button in a GUI or as the head of a `FakeArmorStand`.

+!!! info

     Generally, you should use `clientsideProviders` or `basicClientsideProviders` when working with GUIs and `createItemStack(amount)` if you need an item to give to a player.